colleen547/pandas-challenge/README.md

     - Item Price
     - Total Purchase Value

+ <b>RESULTS</b><br>
  "# Analysis: Heroes of Pymoli:\n",
     "\n",
     "    # 1.
-At an average price of $3.05 per game, the driving force behind revenue is clearly volume, so the goal is\n", "    #    to get as many players as possible to part with $3.\n", "    # 2.
-Male buyers outnumber females nearly 6 to 1.\n", "    # 3.
-Most frequent buyers are players in the 20-24 age group.\n", "    # 4.
+At an average price of $3.05 per game, revenue is volume driven; therefore, the goal is to get as many players as possible to pay rather than to play for free.
+    "    # 2.
+Male buyers outnumber females nearly 6 to 1.\n",
+    "    # 3.
+Most frequent buyers are players in the 20-24 age group.\n",
+    "    # 4.
 Only 7% of total players are older than 34."